 - Preheat oven to 350°F. Line an 8x8-inch baking pan with foil leaving 1-inch overhang on ends; coat bottom with cooking spray or butter.

 - Place chocolate and butter in a mixing bowl.
 Heat in microwave on medium-high power 2 minutes or until butter is melted.
 (Or use a saucepan over medium heat).
 Stir until chocolate is melted, returning to microwave for a few more seconds if needed.

 - Stir in sugars until well blended.
+Mix in eggs.
 Add flour, cinnamon, chili powders and nutmeg.
 Stir until smooth.
 Spread into prepared pan.
 Sprinkle top evenly with salt if desired.
 Bake 25-30 minutes until pick inserted in center comes out clean.
 Cool before cutting into squares.